13 Career Change CV Examples [& Templates]

 Why this CV works

-• Crafting your career change to accounting CV requires careful attention to detail.
+• Crafting your career change to an accounting CV requires careful attention to detail.
 Not every business professional can make this move—you need to quickly establish that you have all the necessary qualifications to perform the role.

 Journalist Career Change CV